 With Baby #2’s due date approaching, you’re probably starting to think about gear.
-If you saved your firstborn’s stuff, the good news is that you may already have most of what you need.
+If you saved your firstborn’s stuff, you may already have most of what you need.
 Depending on their age difference, you may need to double up on some items.

 Here’s a little refresher on infant essentials (if you’re like me, you may have already forgotten half of what babies actually need – HA!).
 Go through the list, reuse what you can, and figure out what you need to buy new (e.g. pacifiers, diapers, wipes) or double up on (like nightlights or cribs, if your kids are closer in age).